tbadams45/decision-tree/phases/phase2/phase2.md

     defined for that factor.
 3. Feed each value in the array created in 2 into the equation defined for that factor, along with the base values for all of the other factors.
-This will create an array of your performance metric that results from the range of values for your chosen factor.
+This will create an array of our performance metric resulting from the range of values for the factor chosen in 2.
 4. Repeat 2 and 3 for each factor.
 5. With the data produced from 1-4, produce a box plot.